zoicware/ZOICWARE/features.md

    - **Note:** the hosts file is located `[C:\Windows\System32\drivers\etc\hosts]`
 - **Apply PBO Curve on Startup** - this tweak will prompt you to enter your pbo curve oc and will apply this when your pc starts up using PBO Tuner
 - **Disable PowerShell Logging** - by default everything put in the powershell terminal is saved in a file in your appdata directory, this will disable that "feature"
-- **Enable No GUI Boot** - this will enable no gui boot in msconfig thus disabling the boot logo, spinning logo, and boot messages
+- **Enable No GUI Boot** - this will enable no gui boot in msconfig thus disabling the boot logo, spinning logo and boot messages
 - **Create Shortcut to Start Menu Locations** - creates a shortcut in the start menu that lets you access both start menu shortcut folders directly to customize the listed apps shown in the start menu
 - **Disable Game Bar Popup** - when uninstalling xbox apps if you plug in a xbox controller an annoying popup will occur, this tweak will disable that [Credit: @AveYo]
 - **Enable Fast Shutdown/Restart** - this will decrease the delay before services and apps are killed to shutdown or restart as well as auto ending open foreground apps without asking